 (e) for the next three additional journeypersons, an additional apprentice;

 (f) for the next six additional journeypersons, an additional apprentice; and

 (g) for every three additional journeypersons thereafter, an additional apprentice.

 The Ministry of Training, Colleges and Universities (MTCU) is the governing body for the administration of laws relating to post-secondary education and skills training, and is directly responsible for imposing tight ratio restrictions which is reviewed once every four years.
 As the MTCU’s next revision is scheduled for April 2019, the OEL continues to encourage industry stakeholders across the province to lobby for better and fair regulation.

 About the Ontario Electrical League

 The Ontario Electrical League is a non-profit provincial organization, dedicated to over 20 chapters and more than 12,000 individual members from the electrical industry.
-League members include electrical contractors, electricians, apprentices, electrical utilities, electrical generators, electrical inspectors, electrical distributors, manufacturers, manufacturers’ representatives, consulting engineers, educators and service companies.
+League members include electrical contractors, electricians, apprentices, utilities, generators, inspectors, distributors, manufacturers, manufacturers’ representatives, consulting engineers, educators and service companies.